-Students may participate in and cooperate with worthy collections and fundraising projects conducted by the school or parish provided such activities have been approved by the Headmaster/Administration.
+Students may participate in, and cooperate with, worthy collections and fundraising projects conducted by a school or parish, provided such activities have been approved by the school leadership (pastor, headmaster, head of school).

 TRANSPORTATION/PARKING

 Parents are asked to fill out a sheet at the beginning of the year as to the method in which their children will be arriving and departing school.
 Should the method of transportation change, parents are asked to notify the school office immediately.